 - HCPCS – Healthcare Common Procedure Coding System

-According to CMS, the following are the definitions for each code set:
+The following are the definitions for each code set.

 - Used to report medical diagnoses on claims for services provided

 - All providers, including physicians, use it in U.S. healthcare settings

 - Providers choose codes according to what is documented in the patient’s medical record